-When we began looking for the best ultralight tents and tarps, we learned right away that shelter preferences are much like pie preferences.
+When we began looking for the best ultralight tent for fastpacking, we immediately learned that shelter preferences are much like pie preferences.
 Rhubarb, cherry, or key lime?
 No one can agree.
-Some of us at iRunFar are happy under simple and versatile flat tarps while others are only comfortable when encapsulated in a fully enclosed tent.
-Some of us fastpack with running poles, which can be used to pitch non-freestanding shelters.
-Others don’t fastpack with running poles and need an ultralight tent with a dedicated pole set.
-But one thing is for certain, there are quality contenders in each of these categories of shelters, and we wanted to find them.
+Some of us at iRunFar are happy under simple and versatile flat tarps, while others are only comfortable when encapsulated in a fully enclosed tent.
+Some of us fastpack with running poles, which can be used to pitch non-freestanding shelters, and others need an ultralight tent with a dedicated pole set.

-We tested both single-person and two-person shelters for this guide.
-We also tested simple tarps, single-wall tents, and modular, double-wall tents composed of both an inner mesh tent and a fly.
-Some of the single-occupant tarps we tested are large enough to accommodate a partner.
-If a one-person ultralight tarp is large enough for two, we note it in the review.
+We tested single- and two-person shelters for this guide and looked at simple tarps, single-wall tents, and modular, double-wall tents composed of an inner mesh tent and a fly.
+Some single-occupant tarps we tested are large enough to accommodate a partner.

 - Best Double-Wall Trekking Pole-Supported Ultralight Tents: Mountain Laurel Designs SoloMid XL, Durston X-Mid 2, and SlingFin SplitWing Shelter Bundle